-Both traffic offloading and CDN mechanisms could benefit from the development of mobile architectures with fewer levels of routing hierarchy introduced into the data path by the mobility management system.
-This trend towards so-called "flat networks" is reinforced by a shift in user traffic behavior.
-In particular, there are direct communications among peers in the same geographical area.
+Both traffic offloading and CDN mechanisms could benefit from the development of mobile architectures with fewer levels of routing hierarchy introduced into the data path by the mobility management This trend towards so-called "flat networks" works best for direct communications among peers in the same geographical area.
 Distributed mobility management in a truly flat mobile architecture would anchor the traffic closer to the point of attachment of the user.

 Today's mobile networks present service providers with new challenges.
-Mobility patterns indicate that mobile nodes remain attached to the same point of attachment for considerable periods of time [Paper-Locating.User].
+Mobility patterns indicate that mobile nodes often remain attached to the same point of attachment for considerable periods of time [Paper-Locating.User].
 Specific IP mobility management support is not required for applications that launch and complete their sessions while the mobile node is connected to the same point of attachment.
-However, currently, IP mobility support is designed for always-on operation, maintaining all parameters of the context for each mobile subscriber for as long as they are connected to the This can result in a waste of resources and unnecessary network. costs for the service provider.
+However, currently, IP mobility support is designed for always-on operation, maintaining all parameters of the context for each mobile subscriber for as long as they are connected to the network.
+This can result in a waste of resources and unnecessary costs for the service provider.
 Infrequent node mobility coupled with application intelligence suggest that mobility support could be provided selectively, thus reducing the amount of context maintained in the network.

-The distributed mobility managemetn (DMM) charter addresses two complementary aspects of mobility management procedures: the distribution of mobility anchors towards a more flat network and the dynamic activation/deactivation of mobility protocol support as an enabler to distributed mobility management.
-The former aims at positioning mobility anchors (e.g., HA, LMA) closer to the user;

-ideally, mobility agents could be collocated with the first-hop The latter, facilitated by the distribution of mobility anchors, aims at identifying when mobility support must be activated and identifying sessions that do not require mobility management support -- thus reducing the amount of state information that must be maintained in various mobility agents of the mobile network.
-The key idea is that dynamic mobility management relaxes some of the constraints of previously-standardized mobility management solutions and, by doing so, it can avoid the unnecessary establishment of mechanisms to forward traffic from an old to a new mobility anchor.
+The distributed mobility management (DMM) charter addresses two complementary aspects of mobility management procedures: the distribution of mobility anchors towards a more flat network and the dynamic activation/deactivation of mobility protocol support as an enabler to distributed mobility management.
+The former aims at positioning mobility anchors (e.g., HA, LMA) closer to the user; ideally, mobility agents could be collocated with the first-hop router.
+The latter, facilitated by the distribution of mobility anchors, aims at identifying when mobility support must be activated and identifying sessions that do not require mobility management support -- thus reducing the amount of state information that must be maintained in various mobility agents of the mobile network. idea is that dynamic mobility management relaxes some of the constraints of previously-standardized mobility management solutions and, by doing so, it can avoid the unnecessary establishment of mechanisms to forward traffic from an old to a new mobility anchor.

 This document compares distributed mobility management with centralized mobility management in Section 3.
 The problems that can be addressed with DMM are summarized in Section 4.
-The requirements to address various problems are given in Section 5.
+The mandatory requirements as well as the optional requirements are given in Section 5.
 Finally, security considerations are discussed in Section 6.